A mass spectrometer is used to identify unknown substances, to determine the composition of mixtures and to

 doubly charged ions will be present in much smaller amounts.

-The detector plat has a negative charge due to excess electrons being present on it.
+The detector plate has a negative charge due to excess electrons being present on it.
 When the positively charged ions arrive at the detector plate they gain an electron and are reduced.
 This involves the movement of electrons, or a flow of current.
-The more electrons that flow the more ions are present, that is their abundance is high.
+The more electrons that flow the more ions are present that is their abundance is high.
 This whole process will be monitored and controlled by a computer.